Call this direct line and speak with Rob immediately: (801) 363-8500

 Medical Malpractice Claims for Birth Injuries and Infant Death

 Six to eight of every 1,000 newborns suffer a birth injury involving tissue damage, hemorrhage or fractures, or a brain injury from hypoxia (lack of oxygen).
-Much of this injury is caused by the natural forces of compression and contraction of the birthing process, but the use of tools to help during delivery—forceps and suction—is also a significant contributor to injuries.
+Much of this injury is caused by the natural forces of compression and contraction of the birthing process.
+Still, the use of tools to help during delivery—forceps, and suction—is also a significant contributor to injuries.

 As many as half of these infant injuries could be avoided, according to researchers, if medical professionals were alert to the risk factors:

-- An infant with a large head circumference and a mother with a small pelvis;
+An infant with large head circumference and a mother with a small pelvis;

 - Breech position;

-- Fetal distress apparent on the fetal monitor.
+- Fetal distress is apparent on the fetal monitor.

-Although c-sections and monitoring are options, every year infants suffer injury and parents experience the heartbreak of losing a child because doctors and delivery room staff failed to act properly when need.
+Although c-sections and monitoring are options, every year, infants suffer injury.
+Parents experience the heartbreak of losing a child because doctors and delivery room staff failed to act properly when needed.

 At Rasmussen & Miner, our medical malpractice attorneys are dedicated to helping grieving parents find an answer to their most pressing question: “Why did this happen to my child?”

-With more than 20 years of experience in medical malpractice and birth injury cases, and a track record of results, we’re the law firm injured people turn to when they need experience on their side.
-Contact our Salt Lake City law office for a free initial consultation: (801)363-8500.
+With more than 20 years of experience in medical malpractice and birth injury cases and a track record of results, we’re the law firm injured people turn to when they need experience on their side.
+Contact our Birth Injury Lawyer in Salt Lake City law office for a free initial consultation: (801)363-8500.

 Why You Need an Experienced Birth Injury Attorney To Represent You

 There are no guarantees in life.
-Pregnancy and child birth are dangerous times for mothers and developing babies, even when good medical care is available.
-Distinguishing unavoidable problems from those caused by negligence is a delicate task that requires the help of medical experts.
+Pregnancy and childbirth are dangerous times for mothers and developing babies, even when adequate medical care is available.
+Distinguishing unavoidable problems from those caused by negligence is a delicate task that requires medical experts’ help.